murraju/murraju.github.com/source/_posts/2013-05-19-the-beauty-of-xml-processing-in-scala.markdown

 categories: Scala
 ---

 Scala is one of the "X-men" of languages where the beauty comes from merging OOP and Functional paradigms into a single "Scalable Language" (Scala).
-I was tinkering around a concurrency application (Actor) that processes hadoop xml config files.
+I was workng on a concurrency application (Actor) that processes hadoop xml config files.
 The simplicty to process large xml files with a few lines of code was pretty amazing.

 {% include_code XML Processing in Sala scala/xml.scala %}